View Ruben Cantu's Obituary on ValleyStar.com and share memories

 His parents, sister, Mary Alice Cantu; and, brother, Guillermo Cantu preceded Ruben in death.

-Left to treasure Ruben's memory is his wife, Rosa Cantu; children, Ruben Cantu, Jr., Allen (Aiza) Cantu, Karla G. Cantu, Jennifer (Nazario) Mendoza; grandchildren, Bryan Cardenas, Dakota Cantu, Nickalas Mendoza, Andrea Rose Mendoza, and William Cantu.
+Left to treasure Ruben's memory is his wife of 35 years, Rosa Cantu; children, Ruben Cantu, Jr., Allen (Aiza) Cantu, Karla G. Cantu, Jennifer (Nazario) Mendoza; grandchildren, Bryan Cardenas, Dakota Cantu, Nickalas Mendoza, Andrea Rose Mendoza, and William Cantu; sisters: Elizabeth (Gilbert) Flores, Rebecca Cantu; and a brother Santiago (Diana) Cantu, Jr.

 Honored to serve as pallbearers are Allen Cantu, Ruben Cantu, Jr., James Flores, Nazario Mendoza, Agapito Serrato, III, and Israel Garcia.